Could Cold Drinks Impact Your Digestion And Your Health? Discover The Evidence-Based Truth

 An Inner Equilibrium Is Ideal For Digestion

-Those who follow the Save Our Bones Program consume bone-healthy meals that fit the 80/20 rule for balancing alkalizing and acidifying foods.
+Those who follow the Osteoporosis Reversal Program consume bone-healthy meals that fit the 80/20 rule for balancing alkalizing and acidifying foods.
 This nutritional goal serves to maximize your body’s ability to break down food by creating an ideal pH balance for the enzymes that carry out digestion.3

 Your kidneys and other systems work to achieve and maintain the pH balance, so when you throw the balance off by eating too many acidifying foods or by exposure to chronic stress (to name a few examples), one consequence is that your body has to expend energy attempting to rectify its pH instead of carrying out other important processes.